 Appraisal Staff Conducting Field Visits

-This inspection includes verifying existing or new construction data and may include obtaining exterior measurements and taking photos of the property.
+These visits include verifying existing or new construction data and can include obtaining exterior measurements and taking photos of the property.
 The appraiser may ask simple and brief questions concerning the property.

 During the inspection of residential property, the appraisers will knock on the door to announce their presence and introduce themselves before beginning an exterior review of the property.
 All communications may occur through your locked door.
 There is no requirement for an interior inspection of your property.
 Our appraisers will not request entrance.
 When no one is available to meet with the appraiser, information will be left to advise you of our visit.
 Thank you for allowing us to ensure the accuracy of our records.

 Annual Notice of Assessment

 Each year the Tax Assessors Office conducts market value analysis on all taxable real properties.
 Properties are typically researched in groupings by neighborhood, property type, and property use.
 Market analysis procedures are mandated by Georgia state law and the Georgia Department of Revenue (O.C.G.A.
 48-5-340).
 If sufficient market information is available and the analysis indicates that our appraised values are out of line with the market, we update values across whole groupings or classifications, such as neighborhood or property type and use.